 Enjoy a Fun Character Meal at Tusker House

 If you’re looking for character dining at Animal Kingdom, the Tusker House Restaurant is such a fun option.
 The characters at Tusker House include Donald Duck, Daisy, Mickey and Goofy.
 They’re all dressed in safari gear and dance and sing through your meal.

 Food at the Tusker House is a combination of traditional American food and African specialties for breakfast, lunch and dinner.
-We recently had one of the best character breakfasts in Disney at Tusker House in October of 2021.
-Breakfast at Tusker House is served family style and includes bread service with “cheetah bread,” Simba and Mickey waffles, eggs, sausage and an African chicken curry.
+It’s one of the best character breakfasts in Disney, and the food is served buffet style.
+Most of the breakfast food is traditional Simba and Mickey waffles, eggs and sausage, but there are also some African inspired favorites like African chicken curry.